-Surface Plasmon Polariton (SPP) can break through the diffraction limitation and displays promising way to achieve photonic integrated circuits (PICs) [1,2].
-It is widely believed that PICs based on SPP have great potential in the realization of optical interconnection information transmission technology [3,4].
-Recently, various plasmonic waveguide schemes have been demonstrated, such as metallic nanosphere chain waveguides [5,6], metallic wire, stripe and slab waveguides [7,8], the dielectric loaded metal [9,10], channel plasmon polaritons [11,12], metal wedges [13,14], slot and gap waveguides [15-17], hybrid plasmonic waveguides [18-20], etc. In current study, these plasmonic waveguides have made a good compromise between the propagation length and the mode confinement, which is helpful for achieving efficient transmission of energy.
+Surface Plasmon Polariton (SPP) can break the diffraction limitation and display a promising way to achieve photonic integrated circuits (PICs)^{1,2}.
+It is widely believed that PICs based on SPP have great potential in the realization of optical interconnection information transmission technology^{3,4}.
+Recently, various plasmonic waveguide schemes have been demonstrated, such as metallic nanosphere chain waveguides^{5,6}, metallic wire, stripe and slab waveguides^{7,8}, the dielectric loaded metal^{9,10}, channel plasmon polaritons^{11,12}, metal wedges^{13,14}, slot and gap waveguides15-17, hybrid plasmonic waveguides18-20, etc. In current study, these plasmonic waveguides have made a good compromise between the propagation length and the mode confinement, which is helpful for achieving efficient transmission of energy.
 In the design of PICs, in addition to considering the transmission characteristics of a single waveguide, the influence between waveguides must be examined and weighed.
 Generally, there will be a certain degree of coupling and crosstalk between two adjacent waveguides inevitably due to their modes overlap.
 More specifically, the closer the distance between the two waveguides are, the stronger the crosstalk between them will be, which weakens the effective transmission of energy in each single waveguide.
 Similarly, due to the strong mode confinement of waveguides, low crosstalk can be understood as that the mode overlap between two waveguides is much weaker and almost negligible.
 Furthermore, in order to avoid crosstalk between waveguides, a specific distance between the waveguides must be maintained, which in turn limits the density to a certain extent.
 Therefore, crosstalk is widely regarded as an indispensable parameter of packing density of optical waveguides and devices.
-It is essential to analyze crosstalk comprehensively and study the method of suppressing crosstalk for the practical application of plasmonic waveguide in PICs.
+It is essential to analyze crosstalk comprehensively and study the method of suppressing crosstalk for the practical applications of plasmonic waveguide in PICs.